adnanrhussain/HaarDetection/README.md

 ### Haar Detection Parameters

-- Scale Factor: Parameter specifying how much the image size is reduced at each image scale
+- **Scale Factor**: Parameter specifying how much the image size is reduced at each image scale
-- Minimum Neighbors: Parameter specifying how many neighbors each candidate rectangle should have to retain it
+- **Minimum Neighbors**: Parameter specifying how many neighbors each candidate rectangle should have to retain it
-- Detection Type: If the Canny Pruning option is selected, the detector skips image regions that are unlikely to contain an object, reducing computational overhead and possibly eliminating some false detections
+- **Detection Type**: If the Canny Pruning option is selected, the detector skips image regions that are unlikely to contain an object, reducing computational overhead and possibly eliminating some false detections
-- Minimum Size: Minimum possible object size.
+- **Minimum Size**: Minimum possible object size.
 Objects smaller than that are ignored
-- Maximum Size: Maximum possible object size.
+- **Maximum Size**: Maximum possible object size.
 Objects larger than that are ignored